ds5110/git-intro/setup.md

 ## 2. Install vscode

 You need a text editor.
-I recommend vscode -- a free visual text editor and aspiring IDE from microsoft.
+I recommend vscode -- a free visual text editor and aspiring IDE owned by microsoft.

 * install instructions: https://code.visualstudio.com/download
 * note: vscode has issues and it's quirky, especially if you're using a Mac